Benita Okojie: Early life and education

 Okojie hails from Edo State and is of the Esan tribe.
 She graduated from Redeemers University with a degree in English Language and participated in the National Youth Service Corps.

 Career

 Okojie started out singing mixes of Edo and Yoruba music alongside her siblings.
 She came into the limelight with her single "Osemudiamen" in 1998 at the age of 10.
-Her music career was independently managed by her father who had worked with musicians including Onyeka Onwenu, Felix Liberty, Chris Okotie, and Sonny Okosun.
+Her music career was independently managed by her father who had worked with musicians including Onyeka Onwenu, Felix Lebarty, Chris Okotie, and Sonny Okosun.
 He was credited with the production, distribution and marketing of her music.

 In 1999, Okojie performed at the opening and closing ceremonies of the FIFA Under-21 World Cup which was hosted in Nigeria (Nigeria 99).
 She also performed at Nigeria's 40th independence anniversary celebration in 2000.
 Her single titled Unity Games was the theme song for the 8th All Africa Games.

 She has featured on a reality TV show titled Moving Up the Squad alongside Nollywood actresses.
 She works alongside her husband and still releases music.